Botswana has two very distinct faces.

 Within years of the fences coming down the zebra had once again started traversing the Kalahari.
 Following exactly in the footsteps of their distant predecessors.

 While the Serengeti / Masai Mara migration remains the largest of our time, the journey from the Chobe River to Nxai Pan National Park is longest of all large mammal terrestrial migrations in Africa at over 300 miles (482 km) direct, round-trip journey.

 The route follows wilderness that is virtually inaccessible.
 This made one of the most stunning natural phenomena on earth a virtual secret.
 Much about this migration remains a mystery.
-Along the way the zebra bypass better destinations – some zebra will stop over at Seloko Plain, but eventually, they continue on.
+Along the way the zebra bypass destinations offering more food and shelter – some zebra will stop over at Seloko Plain, but eventually, they continue on.

 Only 55% of the Okavango Delta zebra migrate in any given year.
 The other 45% remain in one place throughout the year.
 No one knows why some go and some stay.

 Some of the questions have been answered though.

 Why do zebra migrate?

 It is suggested that the Makgadikgadi National Park grass has a higher content of protein and minerals than the Okavango Delta greenery.